miurahr/gdal/BUILDSYSTEM.md

 - Under active development
 - Support PLUGIN drivers
-  * Build some drivers as plugin in defualt for proprietary one and with stronger license
+  * Build some drivers as plugin in default for proprietary one and with stronger license
   * Many drivers can be build as plugin, that help dependency management for OS package maintainer.
 - Successfully build for
   * GCC4.8 on trusty